|

 Once the paste was allowed to solidify it was added to water or milk.

-This drink immediately became popular with the Spaniards.
-The beverage spread throughout Europe but as chocolate was
+This drink immediately became popular with the Spaniards and eventually the beverage spread throughout Europe

-also add sugar to taste) in a saucepan over medium heat and whisk periodically
+and sugar (if using), in a saucepan over medium heat and whisk constantly

-until the mixture reaches the boiling point and is foamy.
+until the chocolate melts and the mixture just reaches the boiling point.
 Remove

 hot chocolate.